pratyushasai/Doctor-Profile-App/doctor-profile/README.md

 Implementation Details: -

-This application built using two components one is the Scheduler component and the other is a modal component.
+This application built using three components They are scheduler component, modal component and resusable dropdown component.

  I have considered that users can only input the start hour and end hour.
 (This could have been improved).
 I tried to focus much on implementation than adding more features to the application.